olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 In this function:
 * buf - Initial address of send buffer.
 The message you want to send will be packed-up into this buffer.

 * count - Number of elements to send.
-For example, if you are going to send a message that has 6 data elements of type datatype, the value for count would be 6.
+For example, if you are going to send a message that has 6 data elements, the value for count would be 6.

 * datatype - This is the MPI datatype of each element in the send buffer.
 There are built-in data types for all intrinsic C types: MPI_INT, MPI_FLOAT, MPI_DOUBLE, MPI_CHAR, etc. If you wanted to send "hello!" from process 0 to process 1, you would use a datatype of MPI_CHAR.